api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 - Fund their operation in the case of self-funded dAPIs
 - Authorize for the upgrade to a managed version
 - Request new data types

-Get started with dAPIs at the [API3 Market](https://market.api3.org/dapis).